Spot-billed pelican: Behaviour and ecology

 They are very silent although at their nests they can make hisses, grunts or snap their bills.
 Some early descriptions of nesting colonies have claimed them to be distinctive in their silence but most have noted colonies as noisy.

 Like most other pelicans, it catches fish in its huge bill pouch while swimming at the surface.
 Unlike the great white pelican it does not form large feeding flocks and is usually found to fish singly or in small flocks.
 Groups may however sometimes line up and drive fish towards the shallows.
 When flying to their roosts or feeding areas, small groups fly in formation with steady flapping.
 During the hot part of the day, they often soar on thermals.
 They may forage at night to some extent.

 The birds nest in colonies and the nest is a thick platform of twigs placed on a low tree.
 The breeding season varies from October to May.
 In Tamil Nadu, the breeding season follows the onset of the northeast monsoon.
 The courtship display of the males involves a distention of the pouch with swinging motions of the head up and down followed by sideways swings followed by the head being held back over the back.
 Bill claps may also be produced during the head swaying movements.
 The nests are usually built alongside other colonial waterbirds, particularly painted storks.
 Three to four chalky white eggs is the usual clutch.
 The eggs become dirty with age.
 Eggs hatch in about 30–33 days.
 The young stay in or near the nest from three to five months.
 In captivity the young are able to breed after two years.
 Like other pelicans, they cool themselves using gular fluttering and panting.

 The trematode parasite Renicola pelecani was described from the kidneys of a specimen of a Sri Lankan spot-billed pelican that died at the London zoo.
+An ascarid parasite, Pelecanascaris deodhari has been described from a specimen from Mumbai.